-RULE 23.
-Motion for previous question.-The previous question shall be as follows: "Shall the main question be now put?" and until it is decided shall preclude all amendments and debate.
-If this question is decided in the affirmative, the "main question" shall be on the passage of the bill, resolution, or other matter under consideration; but when amendments are pending, the question shall be taken upon such amendments in their inverse order, without further debate or amendment.
-No one shall move the previous question except the chairman of the committee submitting the report on the bill or other matter under consideration, or the member introducing the bill or other matter under consideration, or the member in charge of the measure, who shall be designated by the chairman of the committee reporting the same to the Senate at the time the bill or other matter under consideration is reported to the Senate or taken up for consideration.
+- (b) The previous question shall be as follows: "Shall the main question be now put?" and until it is decided shall preclude all amendments and debate.
+If this question is decided in the affirmative, the "main question" shall be on the passage of the bill, resolution, or other matter under consideration; but when amendments are pending, the question shall be taken upon such amendments in their inverse order, without further debate or amendment. - (c) Only one of the following Senators may move the previous question: - (1) The chair of the committee submitting the report on the bill or other matter under consideration; - (2) The member introducing the bill or other matter under consideration; - (3) The member in charge of the measure, who shall be designated by the chair of the committee reporting the same to the Senate at the time the bill or other matter under consideration is reported to the Senate or taken up for consideration; or - (4) The Chair of the Committee on Rules and Operations of the Senate.

 RULE 24.
-Motion to reconsider.-(a) When a question has been once put and decided, any Senator who voted in the majority may move to reconsider the vote thereof.
+Motion to reconsider. - (a) When a question has been once put and decided, any Senator who voted in the majority may move to reconsider the vote thereof.
 No motion for the reconsideration of any vote shall be in order after the bill, resolution, or other matter upon which the vote was taken has gone out of the possession of the Senate.
 No motion for reconsideration shall be in order unless made on the same day or in the next following legislative day on which the vote took place.
 When the next legislative day has by motion of the Senate been restricted as to matters which may be considered, a motion to reconsider shall be in order on the next succeeding day upon which regular business is conducted.
 No question shall be reconsidered more than once.

-(b) Notwithstanding subsection (a) of this rule, a motion to reconsider is in order at any time if made by the Chairman or, in his absence, the Vice-Chairman of the Committee on Rules and Operation of the Senate for the sole purpose of correcting grammatical errors in bills in the possession of the Senate.
+(b) Notwithstanding subsection (a) of this rule, a motion to reconsider is in order at any time if made by the Chair or, in his absence, the Vice-Chair of the Committee on Rules and Operations of the Senate for the sole purpose of correcting grammatical errors in bills in the possession of the Senate.